bm2-lab/SpaTME/README.md

 ## Demonstration

-For examples of typical SpaTME usage, please see our [package vignette](https://bm2-lab.github.io/SpaTME/vignettes/SpaTME_tutorial).
-The test data and tutorial.html are available to [download](https://doi.org/10.5281/zenodo.13119168).
+For examples of typical SpaTME usage, please see our [package vignette](https://bm2-lab.github.io/SpaTME/vignettes/SpaTME_tutorial) and [download](https://doi.org/10.5281/zenodo.13119168) the test data.